GovXS/Evaluating-Voting-Design-Tradeoffs-for-Retro-Funding/experiments/experiments.md

    - The experiment runs 30 iterations, each corresponding to a different desired increase percentage.
 Each iteration evaluates the control metric for different voting rules and projects.

 - **Rounds**:
-   - In each iteration, the experiment runs over 5 rounds to simulate the voting process multiple times and calculate the average control results.
+   - In each iteration, the experiment runs over multiple rounds to simulate the voting process multiple times and calculate the average control results.
 This helps reduce the impact of randomness in the voting model.

 ### Output of the Experiment: